Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Ala-Glu-Asp-Arg

-Cardiogen is a synthetic tetrapeptide (Ala-Glu-Asp-Arg) from the Khavinson bioregulator series, studied for potential regulatory effects on cardiovascular tissue gene expression and cardiomyocyte function in preclinical models.
+Cardiogen is a synthetic tetrapeptide (Ala-Glu-Asp-Arg / AEDR) from the Khavinson bioregulator series, studied in Russian preclinical models for potential effects on cardiac-tissue gene expression and cardiomyocyte structural proteins.
+Not FDA-approved; no Western clinical trials have been performed, and all published evidence originates from a single research group.

 Typical Dose